-Before we delve into 3PLs, 4PLs, and 5PLs let’s have a refresher on 1PL and 2PL definitions.
+Before we dive into 3PLs, 4PLs, and 5PLs, let’s have a refresher on 1PL and 2PL definitions.
 The “PL” in these terms refers to the number of parties involved in the logistics of moving a product from point A (the beginning of the supply chain) to point B (the final consumer or retailer).
-1PL means “First Party Logistics,” 2PL means “Second Party Logistics,” and so on.
+1PL means “First-Party Logistics,” and 2PL means “Second-Party Logistics,” and so on.

 Takeaway: A step up in PL allows the baker to focus on his baking rather than transporting his goods and maintaining transportation assets.
-However, he still maintains control over the process and is responsible for his customer’s satisfaction.
+However, he still maintains control over the process and is responsible for customer satisfaction.

-Often as a business increases in size and complexity, it makes sense to outsource more logistics functions, which brings us to 3PL providers.
+Often, as a business increases in size and complexity, it makes sense to outsource more logistics functions.
+Enter 3PL providers.
 3PLs provide an additional layer of outsourcing above a 2PL, acting as intermediaries between the enterprise and one or more carriers.
 They often have strategic relationships with carriers, vast resources, and offer additional services such as warehousing and storage, inventory management, packaging, cross-docking, and freight forwarding.

 Common Functions offered by 3PL (third-party logistics) providers:

 - Transportation services

 - Freight forwarding

 - Note: These may vary based on the business model of the company.

 4PLs, also known as lead logistics providers, take logistics outsourcing a step further than 3PLs with complete outsourcing of the supply chain.
 Contrary to 3PLs, 4PLs often do not own assets and focus more on optimizing the supply chain rather than day-to-day transactions.
 Unlike 3PLs, they offer a single point of contact with the enterprise, sometimes managing several 3PLs.